18 Apr Denver’s “green roof” initiative and how it relates to fire/life safety

-Denver’s newly passed initiative 300, more commonly known as the “green roof” initiative, which requires new and existing buildings of 25,000 sf2 and larger to create a green roof or a combination of green roof and solar energy, has sparked some debate in the community.
-TERP’s own fire protection engineer, Wayne Griswold, PE, CFPS, weighs in on what needs to be considered where fire/life safety is concerned.
+Denver’s newly passed Initiative 300, more commonly known as the “green roof” initiative, which requires new and existing buildings of 25,000 ft2 and larger to create a green roof or a combination of green roof and solar energy, has sparked debate in the fire protection community.
+Wayne Griswold, PE, CFPS, who leads TERPconsulting’s Colorado outpost, weighed in on the considerations with regard to fire/life safety concerns.

 For additional information, click here.